ISO 9001 1994 Requirements in Plain English

 • Audit activities are properly planned.

-• Audit conclusions are discussed with the people whose activities
+• Audit conclusions are discussed with auditee representatives.

-• Audit reports are fed back into the quality system review
+• Audit reports are fed back into quality system review process.

 4.18 Training requirements